projectceladon/celadon-documentation/source/getting_started/on-bm.rst

 #.
 Enable Intel® VT-d and Intel® VT-x features in the Security configuration
    of the BIOS if it is not enabled.

 #.
-Disable the *Secure Boot* feature in the BIOS for live testing the CaaS
+Disable the *Secure Boot* feature in the BIOS for live testing the CiV
    features at the early stage.
 Secure Boot should be re-enabled later.

     .. note::